securitydatspring2019/Week-06-Networks-and-Security/README.md

-# Week-06-Networks-and-Security (Wednesday, Thursday)
+# Week-06-Networks-and-Security (Thursday, Friday)

 [snippet](https://docs.google.com/document/d/1JeVxni4WxM2Kli7Nu68uioooiq4PnYOEeb1ZzMyQvsk/edit)

-The purpose with this week is, to provide you with the minimal basic knowledge about the TCP/IP stack and related network protocols (TCP, IP, DNS, DHCP and ARP), necessary to monitor network traffic and understand the possible attacks that can be made against these protocols.
+The purpose with this week (OBSERVE: Two days) is to provide you with the minimal basic knowledge about the TCP/IP stack and related network protocols (TCP, IP, DNS, DHCP and ARP), necessary to monitor network traffic and understand the possible attacks that can be made against these protocols.

-# Wednesday March 6 th.
+# Thuersday March 5 th.
 ## What to Install :cd:
 I will assume you all have Kali installed for this week (so I only need to provide Linux-info).
 If this is *NOT* true for you, you must [install Wireshark](https://www.wireshark.org/download.html) before this lesson.